 Government help has already been deployed in aid of China’s solar industry, which is grappling with a global supply glut that’s curbed prices and trimmed profit margins.
 The government of the eastern Chinese city of Xinyu said in July it would pay a portion of the debts of LDK Solar Co.
-(LDK), the solar-wafer maker that reported four consecutive quarterly losses.
+(LDK:US), the solar-wafer maker that reported four consecutive quarterly losses.
 LDK sold 500 million yuan of notes in Shanghai in December.

 In Suntech’s case, “the local government may help the company to secure loans,” Jerry Weng, a Shanghai-based analyst at KGI Securities Co.
 (6008), said today by phone.
 “Raising money for them in Hong Kong is impossible, as the feedback will be similar to that in Western markets.”

 Suntech is pursuing a “possible” credit facility and is considering a local bond sale in China, Chairman Shi Zhengrong said July 30 on a conference call with analysts.